eywa-protocol/crosscurve-assets/README.md

 If you want to add an icon for your token, please follow these steps to ensure everything is done correctly.

-#### Prerequisites

-Ensure that Node.js version 20 or higher is installed.
-This is required for running pre-commit script.

 #### 1. Prepare the icon

 - The icon should be in **jpg, jpeg, png, webp, or svg** format.